How could you send money to other countries without a bank account? Paypal? Checks? Cash? Here one unusual yet undervalued way to do it: money orders.

 There’s a reason money orders are “unconventional.”
 99% of the time, you can make payments cheaper and faster with popular methods.
 Money orders may not be worth it when knowing the options available.

 a.
 You want to send money internationally.
 However, you worry that your payment takes too long, or that the courier “loses” your money.
-Use wire transfer instead.
+Use wire transfer instead, but be aware that wire fraud exists as well.

 b.
 You want to send money to your friend’s birthday.
 But since she lives abroad, half of your gift funds will go to cover transaction fees.
 You choose gift cards.